Transcript of the video

 He called for the opening of a humanitarian corridor in the Gaza Strip.

-This is an area where humanitarian aid trucks can move around without risk, bringing in medicines, water and food, for example.
+It's an area where humanitarian aid trucks can travel without risk to bring in medicines, water and food, for example.

 Emmanuel Macron would also like to be able to use this corridor to evacuate French nationals.
 To evacuate these nationals.
 These are people with French nationality or dual nationality, including French nationality.